 "Right now, we’re not disrupting them.
 There is zero disruption, but once you start disrupting people they get a little scared about it,” Linton told Food Dive on the sidelines of the annual Consumer Analyst Group of New York conference in Florida.
 "Everybody from alcohol is looking at this.
 Everybody from tobacco is looking at this.
 I bet the food guys will say, 'Oh, that regulated hemp stuff does this or that ingredient actually takes 6% market share ... and we’re losing out. ' "

 Marijuana is legal in some form in 33 states and Washington, D.C., with more expected to follow suit.
 Some companies are already infusing coffee, cocktails and other products with CBD — one of the more than 100 chemicals found in cannabis — despite murky federal restrictions in place.
-Use of cannabis in all forms has been legal in Canada since mid-October, and the northern neighbor has been considered a bellwether for what may happen if full legalization comes to the United States.
+The recreational use of cannabis has been legal in Canada since mid-October and will be legal for edibles in December 2019.
+The northern neighbor has been considered a bellwether for what may happen if full legalization comes to the United States.